Efrat-Taig/eraser-inpainting-benchmark/README.md

 For industry users, the model is source available with a platform fee.
 You can purchase access to the full platform, which includes the inpainting model, weights, and training code, by contacting Bria through this [link](https://bria.ai/contact-us/) or request access via [Hugging Face](https://huggingface.co/briaai).

+The images included in this benchmark are provided exclusively for research purposes.
+They are intended to support the development, evaluation, and analysis of algorithms within academic and non-commercial research contexts.
+Any commercial use of these images, including but not limited to reproduction, distribution, or incorporation into commercial products or services, is strictly prohibited.
+This restriction ensures that the dataset remains dedicated to advancing research and responsible innovation in the field.

 ## Contributions

 We welcome contributions and discussions from the community!
 Feel free to open issues or submit pull requests to improve this repository.